- When will I know who my roommate is?

 - Where will I do laundry?

 - Should I bring all of my belongings at once?

 - How can I get involved on campus and meet people?

 - What should I do to ensure the security of my property?

 - Does the school have insurance for the property I bring to school?

 Each year the Office of Community Living assigns hundreds of new students to rooms and roommates.
-This task is done by hand, matching roommates one student at a time.
-It is not possible to meet every request of every student.
+This task is done by matching students based on the answers given on the New Student Housing Application.
+Therefore, it is extremely important that new students fill out the New Student Housing Application and are honest when answering the questions.
+While the Office of Community Living works hard to match students who request to live with each other, it is not possible to meet every request of every student.
 A crucial part of living in a residence hall and getting along with your new classmates is making an effort to get to know your roommate(s) and adjusting to each other's habits and lifestyles.
-First year residents are assigned roomates who are members of their choosen Living/Learning Community or FYE class.
+Your Resident Assistant and Assistant Director can help you to navigate this process and help ensure you have a positive residential experience.

 Elsie Newton 16' by 16'

 Russell Hall 16' by 14'

 Each room is furnished with single beds (extra-long, 80" mattresses), desks, chairs, chests of drawers, closets for each resident and window screens and window blinds.
 First Year Complex has one MicroFridge in every room.